-- 1. Constitutional protections that provide guaranteed and adequate State funding for counties' new responsibilities related to Public Safety Realignment. - 2.
+- 1. Constitutional protections that provide guaranteed and adequate state funding for counties' new responsibilities related to Public Safety Realignment. - 2.
 The development of a permanent and equitable Public Safety Realignment funding formula that rewards strategies to reduce recidivism. - 3.
 Preservation of funding for local public safety efforts, including inmate housing, security, programming, health, juvenile probation and prevention programs, mental health and drug and alcohol programs. - 4.
-Preservation of funding and, in the future, seek additional funding for Proposition 36 implementation.
-Support statutory chenges that improve operational efficiency and local flexibility of the program. - 5.
-Full State funding for court security costs provided by the County. - 6.
-Full funding for the cost of booking and processing of persons arrested by public entities in the County as authorized in Government Code 29553(b). - 7.
-Increased regulation of firearms and/or domestic violence firearms programs. - 8.
-Efforts to facilitate the construction and operation of adult correctional facilities or youth services facilities, such as increased or reallocated State funding for correctional facilities that are ready for immediate construction or operations. - 9.
-Increased funding for inmate management, programming, supervision, and substance abuse treatment, mental health services, and other support services for inmates. - 10.
-Continued review of the alignment of Chief Probation Officer selection, appointment and retetion authority with funding.
-The County also supports cautious review of any potential separation of adult and juvenile probation activities. - 11.
-Efforts to align law library costs, including facilities maintenance, with trial courts rather than the County. - 12.
-Corrections reforms established within the Community Corrections Partnership (CCP) that are developed through collaboration State and local governments and criminal justic agencies and are adequately funded to build upon successful, existing programs.
-Full State funding for any new requirements imposed on the Community Corrections Partnership - 13.
-State funding for local jail construction projects, which recognize the importance of inmate programs and services such as educational, vocational and treatment services and provides flexibility that meets the unique characteristics of each county. - 14.
-The implementation and increased funding for support services for juvenile probation and prevention programs, such as tattoo removals and job training. - 15.
+Preservation of funding and, in the future, seek additional funding for an expanded, more robust and comprehensive drug court. - 5.
+Full state funding for court security costs provided by the County. - 6.
+Full funding for the cost of booking and processing of persons arrested by public

+- entities in the County as authorized in Government Code 29553(b). - 7.
+Increased funding and regulation for domestic violence and prohibited persons compliance firearms programs.

+- Efforts to facilitate the construction and operation of adult correctional facilities or youth services facilities, such as increased or reallocated state funding for correctional facilities that are ready for immediate construction or operations. - 9.
+Efforts to protect the County's autonomy to operate an inmate phone system that allows for increased Inmate Welfare Fund revenue and continues its ability to protect the safety of jail staff, the inmate population and the public. - 10.
+Increased funding for inmate management, programming, supervision, and substance abuse treatment, - mental health services, and other inmate services. - 11.
+Continuing laws and regulations that oppose the legalization of marijuana in California. - 12.
+Legislation to amend PERS regulations that dis-incentivize consolidation and contracting out of police services. - 13.
+Continued review of the alignment of Chief Probation Officer selection, appointment and retention authority with funding.
+The County also supports cautious review of any potential separation of adult and juvenile probation activities. - 14.
+Efforts to align law library costs, including facilities maintenance, with trial courts rather than the County. - 15.
+Corrections reforms established within the Community Corrections Partnership (CCP) that are developed through collaboration of state and local governments and criminal justice agencies that are adequately funded to build upon successful, existing programs.
+Full state funding for any new requirements imposed on the Community Corrections Partnership. - 16.
+State funding for local jail construction projects, which recognize the importance of inmate programs and services such as educational, vocational and treatment services and provides flexibility that meets the unique characteristics of each county. - 17.
+The implementation and increased funding for support services for juvenile probation and prevention programs, such as tattoo removals and job training. - 18.
 Alternatives to youth incarceration, such as restorative justice programs.